R-Finance/rfinance/content/about.md

 ## Curated Content

+Since 2009, attendees have enjoyed roughly 400 presentations.
+Accessible from the Archive tab, a balanced mix of keynotes, full talks, and lightning-talks cover a variety of topics with many on the leading edge of their respective fields.
-Since 2009, attendees have enjoyed roughly 400 presentations, each exploring some of the most interesting facets in the field today.
-A focus on curating high quality content has earned the multi-disciplinary conference a reputation as one of the most important events of the year among researchers practicing and applying R in finance.
+Our [call for presenters](https://www.rinfinance.com/cfp/) has attracting high quality content from accomplished individuals, earning the multidisciplinary conference a reputation as one of the most important events of the year among researchers practicing and applying R in finance, business, and academia.

-The roster of keynote speakers includes R-core members, pioneers in high frequency market making, economists with giant tech companies, best selling authors in quantitative finance, globally recognized high performance software developers, CEOs of asset managers, quantitative institutional investors, and successful entrepreneurs.
+The roster of keynote speakers includes R-core members, pioneers in high frequency market making, economists of giant technology companies, best selling authors in quantitative finance, globally recognized software developers, CEO's of asset managers, quantitative institutional investors, and successful entrepreneurs.
 In addition, speakers include professors leading their respective fields using R in time series, econometrics, derivative securities, financial engineering, portfolio management, statistics, machine